karisantos/book/learning/week2/report.md

 return major.length;
 {% endlodash %}

-{{result}} have the term "computer", "cs" or "csci" in the description of the department or major
+{{result}} students have the term "computer", "cs" or "csci" in the description of the department or major

 # Who has the user id 13950166?